GeekTrainer/learn-django/Module1/Module1_Unit6.md

 ## Understanding the include function

 As you continue to learn and have more complex file structures, you will add more views and URLs for your app.
-Through the use of URLconfs this function plays a key role as it gives the freedom to add folders and files within a project without breaking any functionalities.
+Through the use of `URLconf`s this function plays a key role as it gives the freedom to add folders and files within a project without breaking any functionalities.

 For example, we currently have the path **hello_world/** that directs us to our index view and displays "Hello, world!" on the screen.
 Let's say we wanted to add another view to our app so we could display a simple greeting to the user.
 In order to add another view we would add the following to our **hello_world/views.py** file.